cdtx/demo_cmake/README.md

 I have discovered *sugar* that's kinda plugin to deal with hierarchy of files all building the same executable. without listing all thoses files from the root project.

 Here is a sample project I have created to not loose my researches

+# How to use
+- Walk to your demo_cmake directory
+- Prefer creating a folder dedicated to building : > mkdir build
+- > cd build
+- cmake ..
+- make
+- enjoy !